VirtualAnalogy/Paraphrasis/README.md

 Build
 -----
 To build Paraphrasis you need XCode on Mac.
 Then copy ThirdParty\CoreAudio to /Applications/Xcode.app/Contents/Developer/Extras/CoreAudio.
-If Extra directory does not exists create it.
+If 'Extras' directory does not exists create it.